John Lumley-Savile, 8th Earl of Scarbrough

 John Lumley-Savile, 8th Earl of Scarbrough (18 July 1788 – 29 October 1856), styled Viscount Lumley between 1832 and 1835, was a British peer and politician.

 Background

-Scarbrough was the son of John Lumley-Savile, 7th Earl of Scarbrough, Prebend of York, younger son of Richard Lumley, 4th Earl of Scarbrough and Barbara, sister and heiress of Sir George Savile, 8th Baronet.
+Scarbrough was the son of John Lumley-Savile, 7th Earl of Scarbrough, Prebend of York, younger son of Richard Lumley-Saunderson, 4th Earl of Scarbrough, and Barbara, sister and heiress of Sir George Savile, 8th Baronet.
 His mother was Anna Maria, daughter of Julines Hering.
 He was educated at St John's College, Cambridge.
 In 1836 he assumed by Royal licence the additional and principal surname of Savile.

 Political career

 Scarbrough was returned to Parliament for Nottinghamshire in 1826, a seat he held until 1832, when the constituency was abolished.
 He then sat for Nottinghamshire North until 1835, when he succeeded his father in the earldom and entered the House of Lords.
 He also served as Lord Lieutenant of Nottinghamshire from 1839 to 1856.